 Can a credit officer with no technical background really build credit policies?

 Yes, when the tool is built for them.
-Plain-English rules, visual flow, validation, live preview, and rollback are the safety rails that make this safe.
+Plain-English rules, validation, live preview, and rollback are the safety rails that make this safe.
 The credit officer at most lenders already knows the policy better than anyone else; the tool just lets them write it down in an executable form.

 Can I A/B test a policy change before going live?